j1sk1ss/NIFAT32/README.md

 	}
 }
 ```

 But according to data, bit-flip happened in most dangerous zone - in file allocation table.
+In the end, this test doesn't make any sense due to obvious results.
+The `FAT32` filesystem wasn't designed to withstand upset events.
+The source implementation can handle cases where the FAT boot sector or allocation table is damaged (excluding direct cell value changes), but it cannot function properly when `SEU` occurs directly within clusters — for example, changing a file name. </br>
+However, `FAT32` is still a solid solution for simple file storage in embedded systems.
+This is why certain modifications to the filesystem can improve its noise immunity and fault tolerance.
+Additionally, if our target is embedded systems, we can restructure the source code to reduce the overall size of the filesystem, which will simplify the process of porting it to various microcontrollers.

 ## File Allocation Table
-As mentioned, the **File Allocation Table (FAT)** is the most important part of the `FAT32` file system.
+As mentioned, the `File Allocation Table (FAT)` is the most important part of the `FAT32` file system.
 I won't explain how this table works — just check this [topic](https://en.wikipedia.org/wiki/Design_of_the_FAT_file_system). </br>
-The original implementation of FAT simply saved the entire table in the first sectors of the disk.
-If we're talking about `Flash` memory — which is the cheapest solution in terms of storage capacity vs. price, according to [this article](https://nexusindustrialmemory.com/choosing-between-flash-and-eeprom-finding-the-perfect-memory-type-for-your-embedded-system/) — it comes with serious risks, especially in `embedded` systems.
+The original implementation of FAT simply saved the entire table (and its copies) in the first sectors of the disk.
+If we're talking about `Flash` memory — which is the cheapest solution in terms of storage capacity vs. price, according to [this article](https://nexusindustrialmemory.com/choosing-between-flash-and-eeprom-finding-the-perfect-memory-type-for-your-embedded-system/) — it comes with serious risks, especially in `embedded` systems with `SEU` effect.
 These risks are explained in more detail [here](https://en.wikipedia.org/wiki/Flash_memory).

 The main issue is that `SEU` can disturb electrons in `Flash`, which may cause bit-flips that can silently corrupt data.
 If the `FAT` table is affected, the consequences can include:
 - corrupted file allocation metadata,